CERT Secure Coding in C and C++ Professional Certificate

 - Race Conditions

-Once registered, learners will be granted 24-hour-a-day access to the courses material for 12 months.Learners can proceed through the courses at their convenience and can review and repeat individual sections as often as needed.
+Once registered, learners will be granted 24-hour-a-day access to the course material for 12 months.Learners can proceed through the courses at their convenience and can review and repeat individual sections as often as needed.

 Each course provides video-recorded training sessions that were presented by SEI CERT instructors to a classroom of students representing a variety of industries.
 Instructor demonstrations included with the courses explore and reinforce the concepts taught and how they can be successfully applied.Secure Coding Concepts